 No. Sky Atlantic is currently only available on Sky services.

 Yes.
 Provided you can get the mobile coverage, Virgin Media offers MiFi dongles and data plans.

-Yes, Virgin Media has around 12,000 mobile hotspots around the UK and an app to help you find them.
-It also offers mobile data on the London Underground.
+Yes, Virgin Media has around 3.5 million mobile hotspots around the UK and there is an app to help Virgin Media customers find them called Virgin Media Connect.